Programmes

 Enrollment into the Net Zero Church Programme

-Completion of baseline GHG emissions inventory*
+Completion of baseline carbon emissions inventory

 Carbon Neutral Church

-Setting of short- (4 year cycle) and long-term targets (90% reduction) for Scope 1-2
+Setting of short- (4 year cycle) and long-term targets (90% reduction) for Scope 1-2, prioritising the reduction of absolute Scope 1 and 2 emissions*

 Operational Net Zero Church

-Commitment to reduce Scope 3 emissions
+Commitment undertaken to reduce absolute Scope 3 emissions

-** If a church is not able to install solar panels, the church is allowed to use RECs to fulfil its Scope 2 decarbonisation target given Singapore’s unique context.
+*If a church is not able to install solar panels, the church is allowed to use RECs to fulfil its Scope 2 decarbonisation target given Singapore’s unique context. #High-quality carbon offsets are aligned to broad criteria of international standards, support and ideally quantify social and environmental impact, and are ideally verified by a third party.

-OFW can help you to:
+We can help you to:

 The scope of our inventory is designed to be as comprehensive as possible while minimising the burden of data collection on you.
 Most information can be easily obtained by office staff, with the exception of one 3-minute survey to be conducted in your service.

-- Scope 1 emissions generated from vehicles owned the church
+• Scope 1 emissions generated from vehicles owned the church

-- Scope 1 emissions generated from refrigerants (optional)
+• Scope 1 emissions generated from refrigerants (optional)

-- Scope 2 emissions generated from the purchase of electricity
+• Scope 2 emissions generated from the purchase of electricity

-- Scope 3 emissions generated from the purchase of water, flights for business/missions, and from staff and congregants’ commutes
+• Scope 3 emissions generated from the purchase of water, flights for business/missions, and from staff and congregants’ commutes

 We will also provide a report of the results, presented in a 1.5-hour workshop open for church leaders, the board, and/or the congregation.

-- Emissions intensity analysis, on a per area and per member basis
+• Emissions intensity analysis, on a per area and per member basis

-- Comparative analysis against our database of church emissions inventories, when available
+• Comparative analysis against our database of church emissions inventories, when available

-- Recommendations for next steps to decarbonise and offset emissions
+• Recommendations for next steps to decarbonise and offset emissions

 A quick introduction to the three scopes of GHG emissions